100 (2021 film): Soundtrack

-Release and reception
+Release

+100 was released on 19 November 2021 and received positive reviews from critics.

+Critical response

-The film was released on 19 November 2021, and received positive reviews from critics.
-A critic from The New Indian Express said "The timing of this film is noteworthy considering digital crime is on the rise.
+A. Sharaadha of The New Indian Express wrote "The timing of this film is noteworthy considering digital crime is on the rise.
 100 is an attempt at sensitising audiences about the crime".
-A critic from Deccan Herald gave four out of five and said that "Ramesh Aravind's '100', a masterfully crafted cyber crime drama, proves this.
+Jagadish Angadi of Deccan Herald gave 4 out of 5 stars and wrote "Ramesh Aravind's '100', a masterfully crafted cyber crime drama, proves this.
 The seasoned artiste brings in his experience to craft a near-perfect suspense thriller.
 It's hard to find faults in the film as it shines in all departments".
-A critic from Bangalore Mirror gave the same rating.
-A critic from The Times of India gave the film a rating of 3.5/5 and said that "100 has a pertinent message that deals with how social media has taken over most lives.
+Madiri of Bangalore Mirror gave 4 out of 5 stars and wrote "Ramesh Aravind has balanced direction and playing the lead role well."
+Sunayana Suresh of The Times of India gave 3.5 out of 5 stars and wrote "100 has a pertinent message that deals with how social media has taken over most lives.
 This can be a good choice for a family movie outing for this weekend".